Protests against the second Trump administration: January–March

 On the same day, Kendrick Lamar held a performance during the Super Bowl LIX halftime show in New Orleans, Louisiana to protest Trump's appearance at the Super Bowl and his policies.

 Protesters gathered again for another 50501 protest on February 17.
-Being called “Not My Presidents Day”, the name references the fact the protests were held on Presidents' Day.
+The protests were variously named "No Kings on Presidents' Day" and "Not My President's Day".
 Protests were held at both state capitols and cities.

+On February 22, a group of recently fired National Park Service employees protested by hanging an upside down U.S. flag from the summit of Yosemite National Park's rock formation known as El Capitan.

+Full video that was played on loop at the HUD headquarters.
+Due to a hallucination, Musk appears to have two left feet.

+On February 24, an AI-generated video of Trump worshipping Elon Musk's feet titled "Long Live the Real King" was broadcast on loop without authorization on TV screens at the United States Department of Housing and Urban Development (HUD) headquarters.
+The video was supposedly criticizing the Trump–Musk relationship.
+Employees could not find the source of the broadcasting and opted to shut the screens off.
+HUD spokesperson Kasey Lovett called the incident "another waste of taxpayer dollars and resources".

 The boycott Economic Blackout and Stand Up for Science 2025 were also organized in late February and early March, respectively.

 April–June

 On April 5, Hands Off protests became the largest single-day rally, with over 1300 events in all 50 states and several countries across the world.
 The Day of Action was a series of protests held on April 19, 2025.
 The No Kings protests took place on June 14.

 The concert Love Is Love was held at the Kennedy Center in Washington, D.C., to commemorate Pride Month and to protest Trump's changes to the institution.
 The event was organized by five Democratic senators.